-PERSONAL FINANCE & ECONOMICS (6151Y), Grades 9-
+PERSONAL FINANCE & ECONOMICS (6151Y), Grades 9-12, Full Credit Year Course Prerequisite: None

-12, Full Credit Year Course Prerequisite: None Students explore many facets of financial decision-making involved in daily life.
+Students explore many facets of financial decision-making involved in daily life.
 Skills in money management, record keeping, and banking are enhanced through the study of basic concepts of economics, insurance, credit, and other related topics.
-Students need to take the WISE Financial literacy exam to meet diploma requirements.
+Students are required take the W!SE Financial literacy exam to meet requirements for this course.

-PERSONAL FINANCE & ECONOMICS (E6151YS),

-Rising Grades 10-12, Full credit is offered as a summer online course.
+PERSONAL FINANCE & ECONOMICS (E6151YS), Rising Grades 10-12, Full credit is offered as a summer online course.
 Prerequisite: None

 Students explore many facets of financial decision-making involved in daily life.
 Skills in money management, record keeping, and banking are enhanced through the study of related topics.
-Students need to take the W!SE Financial literacy exam to meet diploma requirements.
+Students are required to take the W!SE Financial literacy exam on site to meet requirements for this course.